 You can add text to your photos and illustrations to help transfer your message faster with more style than using the provided text and headline areas.
 This can help draw attention to your ad and increase your CTR.

 If you’re going to use this method, however, Facebook prefers that you don’t cover more than 20% of the total area of the image with text.
 In fact, if you do cover too much of the image with text, Facebook will show your ads less and make them more expensive.
-No worries, you can check all your images for compliance with the Facebook Text Overlay Tool.

 One more important—yet little known—image best practice is that the image doesn’t necessarily need to be directly connected to your product, service, or message.
 This is especially true for service-based businesses; you don’t necessarily have to show your service in action.
 It’s more important that it stands out and gets somebody to stop scrolling long enough to read your text.
 Use rich photography and off-the-wall imagery to accomplish this, like a scenic landscape, a shot of outer space, or a unique scene.